Links on Android Authority may earn us a commission. Learn more.

-Fitbit is currently one of the most well-known names in the wearables market.
-The company has a number of products in its lineup that are suitable for different budgets and fitness levels.
+Fitbit is one of the most well-known names in the wearables market.
+The company has many products suitable for different budgets and fitness levels in its lineup.
 Whether you want a simple fitness tracker, a high-end smartwatch, or even a smart scale, Fitbit has you covered.

 San Francisco-based Fitbit was founded back in 2007.
-According to Canalys, it’s the second-largest wearables maker in North America, right behind Apple.
-The company was purchased by Google in January 2021 — more on this later.
+According to Canalys, it was the second-largest wearables maker in North America in 2020, right behind Apple.
+Worldwide, the company accounted for 7% of wearable band shipments in Q1 2022 per Canalys, not far behind the likes of Samsung and Xiaomi.
+Founded in 2007, Fitbit was purchased by Google in January 2021 — more on this later.

 Why buy from Fitbit?

-The Fitbit app is also incredibly easy to use.
+The Fitbit app is also straightforward to use.
 Everything in the app is intentional and easy to find.
 Chances are, you won’t need to spend any time hunting down a settings page or a certain metric in the Fitbit app.
 It’s all pretty clearly laid out.

 Fitbit’s product portfolio is one of the most extensive in the fitness world.
 There really is a Fitbit device out there for everyone.
 Are you looking for a cheap, basic activity tracker?
 There’s a Fitbit for that.
 What about an everything-but-the-kitchen-sink GPS smartwatch?
 There’s a Fitbit for that, too.
 The company offers fitness wearables for most use cases, from high-end smartwatches to kid-friendly fitness bands.